 Second, you can track the energy usage by the air conditioner versus the current climate condition.
 That way, you can make adjustments that regulate your energy consumption each season.
 Not to mention intelligent thermostats have temperature sensors.

 Sensors detect the current temperature in the room.
 After that, they reduce or increase the HVAC power.
 Thus installing a smart thermostat is one of the best energy conservation techniques for a greener environment.
 Google Nest Thermostat is an excellent device for this job.

-Wash Dishes at the Sink
+12. Wash Dishes in the Sink

 Dishwashers are becoming increasingly popular in many homes.
-However, you can save lots of energy by washing dishes at the sink.
+However, you can save lots of energy by washing dishes in the sink.
 Not only do you use less power but the electricity bill isn’t as high.